-Your adventures with StarBlast will begin with an alignment process.
+Your adventures with StarBlast begin with an alignment process.
 Once the telescope knows where it is in the universe, it will illuminate digital arrows in your view through the eyepiece to direct you.
 You are the one who actually moves the telescope, but the telescope tells you where to move it.
-It’s like playing Marco Polo or Warmer-Cooler with the sky.
+It’s like playing Marco Polo with the sky.

 Orion support for this telescope, and all of its products, is helpful.
 So, if you do get stuck, you can always call the toll free number, e-mail customer support or jump on the live chat feature.

 You won't discover planets unknown with this telescope, but you will discover a deeper passion for space.
 With the StarBlast 6i IntelliScope, you trade some ease of use for a large aperture.
 This is not a tradeoff we recommend for everyone, but this scope offers some gorgeous views.
 It is relatively stable, but also more complicated, with more parts than many of the telescopes we tested.
 You’ll want to be familiar with all of its parts, so you don’t turn the wrong nob while using it.
 Its many parts compensate for a more complicated assembly, but once it’s assembled, it provides a brilliant, wide view of the night sky.
 You may find stars you didn’t know were there.